 Additional information to consider before applying

-- Health requirements for students: For review only.
+- Health requirements for students.
 Documentation will be required if you are accepted for an internship.

-The child life internship program provides intense working experience in child life.
+The ACLP accredited child life internship program provides intense working experience in child life.
 We place an emphasis on candidates with a strong academic background in child development.
 Our child life interns are onboarded in a temporary employment role and receive an hourly wage during the internship.
 The experience meets all ACLP internship requirements.

 Required academic background

 Candidates need to be a senior in college completing a Bachelor’s degree, or a Master’s degree student.
-We also accept individuals who have already graduated with a Bachelor’s or Master’s degree.
+We also accept individuals who have already graduated with a Bachelor’s or Master’s degree in appropriate majors.
 Suggested majors (may include but are not exclusive to):

 - Child life